RyanScottLewis/dsl/README.md

 char = Character.new do
   name 'john doe'
+  p name # => "JOHN"
   age '21'
+  p age # => 21
 end

 char.name # => "JOHN"
 char.age # => 21
 ```

+`def_dsl_delegator` defines a method that accepts a variable number of arguments that will delegate to the parent.
+This will attempt to call the setter/getter method before attempting to access the instance variable directly.

+This way, any modifications you do to the instance variables in those methods will be used.
+Try adding a custom
+getter to the example above and you will get the expected outcome.

 ## License